-Second, clustering labels can be extended to new data points in an online-learning context (Fig~\ref{fig7}a).
-As new data points arrive, we could iteratively check whether label influences from existing clusters can cross the threshold of the new vertex.
-If multiple clusters can cross the threshold, then the data point takes on the label with the largest influence.
-If none of the clusters can cross the threshold, then the data point is considered to be in its own cluster with a new cluster label.
-In contrast with previous online clustering methods, we can discover new clusters in the newly arrived data, which reduces the computational cost for re-clustering and scales in accordance with the growth of high-throughput technologies.
+Clustering labels can be extended to a small number of new data points in an online-learning context (Supplementary Figure 3).
+As a new data point arrives, we can iteratively check whether label influences from existing clusters can cross the threshold of the new vertex.
+If multiple label influences from different clusters exceed the threshold, then the new data point takes on the label with the highest average influence.
+If none of the average label influences can cross the threshold, then the data point becomes the seed vertex for a new cluster.
+Thus, in contrast to previous online clustering methods, Forest Fire Clustering can discover new clusters in newly arrived data, which reduces the computational cost for re-clustering and scales with the growth of high-throughput technologies.

-In the sections below, we evaluate Forest Fire for clustering, internal validation, and online learning.
-However, it is difficult to evaluate the performance of unsupervised tasks without a gold standard.
-Therefore, two general strategies are used.
-First, simulations are used to generate data with ground truth labels.
-We simulated simple synthetic data and single-cell RNA-seq from known distributions.
-Clustering labels are compared to ground truths with metrics such as accuracy, Adjusted Rand Index (ARI), and Purity Scores.
-Second, clustering labels on real data were compared against labels generated by domain experts in previous studies.
-Through these strategies, we show that Forest Fire Clustering can discover robust cell types and generate new insights from single-cell sequencing data.